 When I was a in college, I was elected social chairman for our fraternity.
 My primary job was to persuade the female population on campus to attend our parties.
 This was not an easy task.
 I belonged to an engineering fraternity where most of the boys were terrified to speak to girls, much less dance with them and carry on an interesting conversation.

 As the social chairman I was allowed to suggest the dress code which did not allow white socks, slide rulers or pocket protectors to be worn during fraternity functions.
-I also made it mandatory that everyone had to wear pants that reached their ankles.
+I also made it mandatory that everyone had to wear pants that reached past their ankles.
 Imagine the fun.

 Freshman Stole The Show

-During one particular party I noticed that a group of girls had entered the fraternity and no one made the effort to speak to them.
+During one particular party I noticed that a group of girls had entered the fraternity and no one had made an effort to speak to them.
 So rather than introduce myself and introduce the girls to my friends, which I did at every party, I asked each of the freshman who were pledging the fraternity to take turns introducing themselves to the girls in a specific way.

 The upperclassmen thought this was a funny hazing exercise until they realized that the freshman were meeting and dancing with all the girls while they were standing alone in the corner drinking beer.